What is Sewage Flow Treatment to control Water Pollution?

 - Particle removal efficiency

-- To remove minute particles from the water is allowed to pass through sedimentation tank.
-In this tank, water flow is reduced and solids particles are settled at the bottom of tank.
-Th solid collected is called as raw primary bio solids f(sludge) that is taken out of the tank by pumping.
+- To remove minute particles from the water is allowed to pass through the sedimentation tank.
+In this tank, water flow is reduced and solids particles are settled at the bottom of the tank.
+The solid collected is called as raw primary biosolids f(sludge) that is taken out of the tank by pumping.

-- Primary treatment of waste water is not able to meet to desired quality of water Hence, further treatment is essential to fulfil the needs of cities and industries.
+- Primary treatment of wastewater is not able to meet the desired quality of water Hence, further treatment is essential to fulfill the needs of cities and industries.

-- This method used trickling filters and activated sludge process to remove more than 80% suspended waste materials (of the organic and inorganic) from the water.
+- This method used trickling filters and an activated sludge process to remove more than 80% of suspended waste materials (of the organic and inorganic) from the water.

-- The trickling filter is around 10 feet and deep bed of stones through which sewage flows.
-After trickling filter, partially treated waste water flows to another sedimentation tank to remove bacteria
+- The trickling filter is around 10 feet and a deep bed of stones through which sewage flows.
+After trickling filter, partially treated wastewater flows to another sedimentation tank to remove bacteria

-- Activated sludge process can be used instead of trickling filter.
-This process is quick and provide earlier result compared to tricking filter
+- An activated sludge process can be used instead of a trickling filter.
+This process is quick and provides earlier result compared to the tricking filter

-- After the primary sedimentation process, sewage transfers into aeration tank and blends with air for some hours.
-Sludge is added with bacteria to break down the organic matters in sewage.
-Similar to trickling filter, partially treated wate water is sent to another sedimentation tank for further process.
+- After the primary sedimentation process, sewage transfers into an aeration tank and blends with air for some hours.
+Sludge is added with bacteria to break down the organic matter in sewage.
+Similar to the trickling filter, partially treated waste water is sent to another sedimentation tank for further process.

-- The odour of effluent is removed before discharged for further utility
+- The odor of effluent is removed before being discharged for further utility

 - The objectives of secondary treatment is to further clarify the effluent from primary treatment to remove organic and inorganic suspended particles